WallarooLabs/jsonrpc-nats-rs/README.md

 The reason is that `tower::Service` is not `async` and hence is less ergonomic than it could be otherwise.

-This implementation uses `async-trait` and it will be easy to convert it to native AFIT (async function in trait) when that hits stable.

 NOTE: There is `tower-async`, but it requires nightly compiler.

 ## (VHLD) Very High Level Description